The New St. Paul's

 What is the new St. Paul's?

-The new St. Paul’s is an exciting project to renew St. Paul’s Hospital by building a brand new acute care hospital with a fully integrated campus of primary and community health care services.
+The new St. Paul’s is an exciting project to renew St. Paul’s Hospital by building a new acute care hospital and a fully integrated campus from the ground up.

-In addition to the new hospital, the campus will include a range of other health care facilities such as ambulatory clinics, a mental health centre and research and teaching spaces.
+In addition to the new hospital, the campus will include a range of other health care facilities such as a research centre and a medical and professional office building.
 These facilities will be highly connected so patients can move seamlessly from one level of care to another as their needs change.

 The new hospital will also integrate with services off campus to help coordinate care for patients who would benefit from ongoing monitoring, health services or other supports delivered closer to home.